Last Updated on February 17, 2022 by Mark Ferguson

 For small jobs that are not complicated, a handyman might do the trick.
 For larger jobs, you might want to use a GC or try taking on the role of GC yourself and hiring subcontractors.
 How much you do will often depend on your level of knowledge and time you have to dedicate to the project.

-How to find the right people to help you
+How to find the right people to help you remodel a house

 Now you have decided what work you want to be done, and you have decided how you want to get the work done.
 How do you find the people to do the work?
 This can be tough and can be the number one way people lose money in real estate.
 We go through a strict recruiting process when looking for people.